 Meals included: breakfast, lunch & dinner

 Day Three: Short hike to beautiful Sol Duc Falls, then camp breakfast.
 Visit gorgeous river spot, possible cold water plunge!
 Continue west to incredible beaches of Olympic National Park.
 Lunch enroute (included).
 We will then hike 2 miles to a stunningly beautiful Beach.
-This will be a day of meandering, exploring.
+This will be an afternoon of meandering, exploring.
 Beach yoga.
 Amazing sunset.
 Dinner.

 Meals included: Breakfast, lunch and dinner

 Day Four: Morning beach yoga.
 Breakfast.
+Short workshop.
 Beach meandering.
 Hike beach back to cars.
-From beach, we head back inland, then stop for picnic at Bogachiel State Park.
-Then drive into Olympic National Park’s Hoh River area, one of most beautiful old growth rainforests in the world.
+From beach, we head back inland, then stop for picnic lunch enroute.
+Then organize our gear, and drive into Olympic National Park’s Hoh River area, one of most beautiful old growth rainforests in the world.
 We will visit the Hoh visitor center, then backpack in three miles and camp along the Hoh River.
 Evening meditation walk in the river valley.
 Camp dinner.

 Meals included: Breakfast, lunch and dinner

 Day Five: Camp Breakfast.
 Gentle riverside yoga.
 This is a relaxing, rejuvenating Forest Bathing day.
 We will take a travel break and hang out in the rainforest, with optional meditation hikes (without heavy packs!) deeper into the rainforest to soak up the great energy, perhaps see elk or other wildlife.
 Maybe take a splash or swim in the Hoh river.
-Seated riverside meditation and yoga.
+Seated riverside meditation and yoga, and one more short workshop.
 Restful sleep by the river under the ancient rainforest trees.

 Meals included: B-fast, lunch and dinner

 Day Six: Camp Breakfast.
 Gentle riverside yoga.
-We hike out of the Hoh, drive west back towards the coast, then south, and stop to visit one of the most beautiful, ancient red cedar trees groves in the world.
+We hike out of the Hoh, drive west back towards the coast, then south, and stop to visit one of the most beautiful, ancient red cedar tree groves groves in the world.
 Then picnic lunch along the beach.
-We continue south to the Quinault area.
-We will go for some comfort and stay right on the shore of Quinault Lake, ahhhhhh.
-After cleaning up, we take a short walk to see the biggest Sitka Spruce in the world, and visit the historic Quinault Lodge, perhaps take a swim from their beautiful lake beach.
-Maybe eat dinner out.
+We continue south to the Quinault area, stopping for a stroll in old growth trees and perhaps a dip in the lake.
+We will go for some comfort and bed and hot water showers and stay right on the shore of Quinault Lake.
+After cleaning up, we take a short walk to see the biggest Sitka Spruce in the world, and visit the historic Quinault Lodge for dinner (optional, not included).

 Meals included: Breakfast, lunch.

-Day Seven: Gentle, standing yoga on patio, closing ceremony, breakfast, half mile rainforest loop hike, then depart for home.
+Day Seven: Gentle, standing yoga on grass patio, closing ceremony, breakfast, swim option, then depart for home around 10am.

 Meals included: Breakfast